-- increased management, travel, infrastructure, and legal compliance costs associated with having multiple international operations; - unique terms and conditions in contract negotiations imposed by customers in foreign countries; - · longer payment cycles and difficulties in enforcing contracts and collecting accounts receivable; - the need to localize our products and licensing and subscription programs for international customers; - lack of familiarity with and unexpected changes in foreign regulatory requirements; - increased exposure to fluctuations in currency exchange rates; - highly inflationary international economies, such as Argentina; - the burdens and costs of complying with a wide variety of foreign laws and legal standards, including the General Data Protection Regulation in the European Union; - compliance with the U.S. Foreign Corrupt Practices Act of 1977, as amended ("FCPA"), the U.K. Bribery Act and other anti-corruption regulations, particularly in emerging market countries; - compliance by international staff with accounting practices generally accepted in the United States, including adherence to our accounting policies and internal controls; - import and export license requirements, tariffs, taxes and other trade barriers; - increased financial accounting and reporting burdens and complexities; - weaker protection of intellectual property rights in some countries; - multiple and possibly overlapping tax regimes; - · government sanctions that may interfere with our ability to sell into particular countries, such as Russia; and - political, social, and economic instability abroad, terrorist attacks, and security concerns in general.
+- increased management, travel, infrastructure, and legal compliance costs associated with having multiple international operations; - unique terms and conditions in contract negotiations imposed by customers in foreign countries; - longer payment cycles and difficulties in enforcing contracts and collecting accounts receivable; - the need to localize our products and licensing and subscription programs for international customers; - · lack of familiarity with and unexpected changes in foreign regulatory requirements; - increased exposure to fluctuations in currency exchange rates; - highly inflationary international economies, such as Argentina; - the burdens and costs of complying with a wide variety of foreign laws and legal standards, including the General Data Protection Regulation in the European Union: - compliance with the U.S. Foreign Corrupt Practices Act of 1977, as amended ("FCPA"), the U.K. Bribery Act and other anti-corruption regulations, particularly in emerging market countries; - compliance by international staff with accounting practices generally accepted in the United States, including adherence to our accounting policies and internal controls: - import and export license requirements, tariffs, taxes and other trade barriers; - · increased financial accounting and reporting burdens and complexities; - · weaker protection of intellectual property rights in some countries; - multiple and possibly overlapping tax regimes;

+- government sanctions that may interfere with our ability to sell into particular countries, such as Russia; - disruption to our operations caused by epidemics, such as the coronavirus; and - · political, social, and economic instability abroad, terrorist attacks, and security concerns in general.